QuantEcon/python-lecture-sandpit.myst/README.md

 If you would prefer to use a different environment but want to add the `tools` this can be done via `pip`:

+For building `jupyter-book`:

 1. Jupyter Book: `pip install jupyter-book`
+2. QuantEcon Theme: `pip install git+https://github.com/quantecon/quantecon-book-theme`

+For conversion and publishing:

-2. Jupytext: `pip install jupytext`
+1. Jupytext: `pip install jupytext`
-3. Github Pages Import Tool: `pip install ghp-import`
+2. Github Pages Import Tool: `pip install ghp-import`
-4. QuantEcon Theme: `pip install git+https://github.com/quantecon/quantecon-book-theme`

 ## Building Projects